gallenmu/pos-artifacts/README.md

 * `publish.py`: Website generation script

 For the website to work, the content of the `ìnclude` and `web` folder, the `_config.yml` and the `ìndex.html` must be added to a repository.
-The `./template` folder and `publish.py` file are only used for website generation, publication of these files is not required for the website to work.
+The `./template` folder and `publish.py` file are only used for website generation; publication of these files is not required for the website to work.
 However, publication is recommended to allow others to easily create their own website.

-## Howto use the tools
+## How to use the tools

 We created a [website](https://gallenmu.github.io/pos-artifacts) that explains how to reproduce this experiment.